Tulare Lake

-Tulare Lake (/tʊˈlɛəri/) or Tache Lake (Yokuts: Pah-áh-su, Pah-áh-sē) is a freshwater lake in the southern San Joaquin Valley, California, United States.
+Tulare Lake (/tʊˈlɛəri/) or Tache Lake (Yokuts: Pah-áh-su, Pah-áh-sē) is an ephemeral freshwater lake in the southern San Joaquin Valley, within the Central Valley region of the U.S. state of California.
 Historically, Tulare Lake was once the largest freshwater lake west of the Mississippi River in surface area.
 For thousands of years, from the Paleolithic onward, Tulare Lake was a uniquely rich area, which supported perhaps the largest population of Native Americans north of present-day Mexico.

-In the second half of the 19th century, Tulare Lake was dried up by diverting its tributary rivers for agricultural irrigation and municipal water uses.
+In the second half of the 19th century, Tulare Lake was dried up by diverting its tributaries for irrigation and municipal water uses.
 In modern times, it is usually a dry lake with residual wetlands and marshes.
-The lake reappears during unusually high levels of rainfall or snow melt as it did in 1942, 1969, 1983, 1997, 1998, and 2023.
+The lake reappears during unusually high levels of rainfall or snowmelt as it did in 1942, 1969, 1983, 1997, 1998, and 2023.

 Name

 A map from 1853 showing separate Chintache and Tontache basins.

 The Spanish word tular (plural: tulares) refers to a field of tule rush.
 Spanish captain Pedro Fages led the first excursions to the southern San Joaquin Valley in 1773.

 This plain will exceed one hundred and twenty leagues in length and in parts is twenty, fifteen and even less in width.
 It is all a labyrinth of lakes and tulares, and the river San Francisco, divided into several branches, winding in the middle of the plain, now enters and now flows out of the lakes, until very near to the place where it enters into the estuary of the river.

 Tulare ultimately derives from Classical Nahuatl tōlin, "rush" or "reeds".
 The name is thus cognate with various Mesoamerican sites, such as Tula and Tultepec.

 A Tachi name of the lake is Pa'ashi which translates to "big water".
 Other variants include Chentache (or Chintache) and Chataqui.